depthdev/flagstonejs/README.md

 * `flagstone-drag` *Applied when the drag starts*
 * `flagstone-dragover` *Applied to the stone that's under the dragging mouse*
 * `flagstone-left` *Applied when the dragging mouse is on the left side of a another stone; suggesting the future drop position*
-    * Touch only supports dropping a stone before another
+    * FYI: Touch only supports dropping a stone before another
 * `flagstone-right` *Applied when the dragging mouse is on the right side of a another stone; suggesting the future drop position*
     * N/A for touch